domasin/Calcolemus/readme.md

 * For better understanding of the source code and more modular documentation, the lib file has been split into a series of modules organized together in the `FOL.lib`  (to maintain the reference to the original file) namespace.

-* The name of the root namespace has been changed to Calcolemus (Automated Reasoning in First Order Logic).
+* The name of the root namespace has been changed to Calculemus (Automated Reasoning in First Order Logic).

 * Use of exception removed in `dp` and `dpll`, both for performance and because `Failure _`, in any case, should be replaced with `_` to work (since built-in functions, like `List.head`, are used instead of those redefined with custom exceptions, like `hd`).